2ood/Exam-Generator/README.md

 Inside each big index subdirectories, there are .csv files for each small indexes.
 The files should be only .csv files (or .txt file split with commas[,]).

+**WARNING**

+* the files should only be **.scv files**.
+* the file name should be of following syntax;
+* **[bigindex]-[smallindex].csv**    ex) 1-3.csv

+In each .csv files, the information of each problem is stored.
+There are 7 columns; problem number, problem question passage, the answer, and 4 different wrong choices.

+These files should be manually put.

+## 3. Let's generate exam sheet
+By now, you'ill have 3 things in your root directory; question bank, config file, and the generateExams.jar file.

+All you need to do is, double-click file generateExams.jar.
+If the bank is classified properly and if the config is plausible, two(or three) files should be made.
+One is the exam sheet, and the other is its answer sheet(One optional is chapters_DO_NOT_ERASE.txt file.
+This is a supportive file that shortens program running time.)